 The tank must have thickets and moss.
 Experts advise giving preference to Anubias, cryptocoryne, and echinodorus.
 Water should be with an acidity of 6.5-7 pH and hardness of 4-10 dH.

 For a successful spawning, it is better to use a large flock of catfish, but three males with two females are quite enough.
 The courtship period includes peculiar mating games and skirmishes between males.

 Spawning usually occurs in the morning.
 After choosing a partner, the female presses her head against his abdomen, stimulating the production of milk.
 Consequently, she throws the fertilized eggs on a cleaned secluded place.
 In one clutch, there are from 120 to 140 eggs, which ripen within 3-7 days.
 The female fish lays fertilized eggs in a clean secluded place which could be stone or sheet.

 Eggs ripen at a temperature of +27 ° C to +28 ° C. The volume of water in the spawning should not exceed 20 cm.
 The first fry hatch already 3-4 days after the female has laid eggs.

-The diet of fry includes microworms, spirulina, egg yolks.
-If mass breeding is planned, then matured individuals should be given Gammarus and bloodworms.
+The diet of fry includes micro worms, spirulina, egg yolks.
+Lastly, matured individuals should be fed Gammarus and bloodworms in case of mass breeding.
 Protein products stimulate fish to reproduce.
 Otocinclus Catfish can breed at the age of 7-8 months.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.